 "What's it look like?
 Leave me alone," he mumbled, his eyes glued to the television screen.

 "Not gonna' happen.
 Izzy wanted to know what you're up to," I said, setting Izzy down on the floor.
-She waddled around on the floor, grabbing at Ben's toys, including his matchbox cars.
+She walked across the floor, grabbing at Ben's toys, including his matchbox cars.

 "No she doesn't, she can't even talk.
-And she needs to keep her hands off my things," he said, turning around and grabbing the toy cars out of the toddler's hand.
+And she needs to keep her hands off my things," he said, turning around and grabbing the toy cars out of her hand.
 She immediately started crying and looked up at me.